-Mired in crises, Lebanese begin voting for new parliament
+Mired in collapse, Lebanese vote for new parliament

 It is also the first election since the massive August 2020 explosion at Beirut’s port that killed more than 200 people, injured thousands and destroyed parts of Lebanon’s capital.
 The blast, widely blamed on negligence, was set off by hundreds of tons of poorly stored ammonium nitrate that ignited in a port warehouse after a fire broke out at the facility.

-The voting is seen as a last chance to reverse course and punish the current crop of politicians, most of whom derive their power from Lebanon’s sectarian political system and spoils taken at the end of its 15-year civil war in 1990.
-But expectations for real change were low amid skepticism and widespread resignation that the vote was sure to bring back the same political parties.
+Sunday’s voting is seen as a last chance to reverse course and punish the current crop of politicians, most of whom derive their power from Lebanon’s sectarian political system and spoils taken at the end of its 15-year civil war in 1990.
+But expectations for real change were low amid skepticism and widespread resignation that the vote was sure to bring back the same powerful political parties.

 “I did what I can do and I know the situation will not change 180 degrees,” said Rabah Abbas, 74, after casting his ballot in Beirut.
-He fears Sunday’s election is only symbolic and that Lebanon will be stuck again in post-election political bickering over the formation of a new government and electing a new president in October.
+He fears the vote is only symbolic and that Lebanon will be stuck again in post-election political bickering over the formation of a new government and electing a new president in October.

 “We will hit a wall again.
-Lebanon is a hopeless case,” he said.
+Lebanon is a hopeless case,” he said, echoing common sentiment.

-The extent of Lebanon’s collapse was on display Sunday.
+The extent of Lebanon’s collapse was on full display Sunday.
 In the northern city of Tripoli, Lebanon’s most impoverished city, several polling stations were without electricity and voters had to climb several flights of stairs to cast their ballots.
-Voters were seen using the light from his mobile phone to check his list before putting it in the box.
+Voters were seen using the light from their mobile phones to check names and lists before casting their ballot.

+Mirvat Dimashkieh, 55, a housewife, said she is voting for change and for the “new faces” running, adding that longtime politicians should step aside.

 Mainstream political parties and politicians remained strong going into the vote, while opposition figures and civil society activists hoping to unseat them are fractured.
 Lebanese parties have long relied on a system that encourages voters to cast ballots in return for favors and individual benefits.